Falkous History, Family Crest & Coats of Arms

 In part, this was due to the origin of the name "Vaux," a fairly common French place name which is plural of the word "val" which means in English "valley."
 The "V" and "F" prefix was interchangeable at this time.

 This web page shows only a small excerpt of our Falkous research.
 Another 93 words (7 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early Falkous History in all our PDF Extended History products and printed products wherever possible.

 Falkous Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Falkous has been recorded under many different variations, including Faux, Fawkes, Fauks and others.

 Early Notables of the Falkous family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Falkous Notables in all our PDF Extended History products and printed products wherever possible.